 Using another keyword research tool such as Google Suggest on the keyword term “training room rental”, we can discover new keyword ideas that would be close to impossible to find just by entering a seed keyword into Google Keyword Planner.

 - Training room rental in bugis

 - Computer training rooms for rent

-If your training rooms were located in international plaza, your results should be one of the most relevant to the searcher.
+If your training rooms were located in International Plaza, your results should be one of the most relevant to the searcher.
 It matches the searcher intent almost a 100%.
-Wouldn’t it be a pity if you didn’t optimize your page for this key phrase?
+Wouldn’t it be a pity if you didn’t optimise your page for this key phrase?